moncho264126/PARCO-Computing-2026-264126/results/README.md

 # Simulation Results

 This folder contains the **results of all temporal simulations** conducted with the Sparse Matrix-Vector multiplication programs.
-You need to introduce the results in the corresponding folder so that the python scrip can read it

 ## Folder Structure